-- CPM (cost per mille): Cost/payout to affiliates across your network divided by each 1,000 impressions they served.
+- CPM (cost per mille): Cost/payout to partners across your network divided by each 1,000 impressions they served.

-- CPC (cost per click): Cost/payout to affiliates across your network divided by number of clicks.
-Shows what cost your network pays out to affiliates on average from a click.
+- CPC (cost per click): Cost/payout to partners across your network divided by number of clicks.
+Shows what cost your network pays out to partners on average from a click.

-- CPA (cost per action): Cost/payout to affiliates across your network divided by the number of approved conversions.
-Shows what cost your network pays out to affiliates on average from a conversion.
+- CPA (cost per action): Cost/payout to partners across your network divided by the number of approved conversions.
+Shows what cost your network pays out to partners on average from a conversion.

 - RPM (revenue per mille): Revenue across your network divided by each 1,000 impressions served.